CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/02-create-employee.md

 # Create Employee table

-Create Employee Table, please note we have not given any schema name, if the schema name is not given generally table will be created in public schema.
+Let's create Employee Table, to create a new table in PostgreSQL, you use the CREATE TABLE statement, table name and field name, field datatype and constriants.
+Once we create the table we will review how Postgres describes the table structure.

 ```postgresql
 CREATE TABLE employee(